12 Best Subtitle Fonts for Video Editing (Free and Paid Options)

 3) Font Size and Color

-On the styles menu, you can choose the sizing for the font.
-Go to the T-shaped icon right next to the font size drop-down menu.
-Pick a color from the palette, add a hex color code or use the pipette tool to select a color from your video.
+In the Styles menu, choose your font size.
+Click the T-shaped icon next to the font size dropdown to pick a color.
+You can pick from the palette, paste a hex color code, or use the eyedropper tool to pull a color directly from your video.
+For accessibility, aim for 22 to 28 pt with a high-contrast color against the background.

 4) Alignment